 - Keyless chuck

-A cordless impact drill is incredibly flexible, which is why it’s often the first power tool that people buy—hard it’s to match its value for drilling pilot holes and driving screws.
+cordless impact drills are the Swiss Army knife of power tools, beloved for their versatility and unmatched value when it comes to drilling pilot holes and driving screws.
 To the untrained eye, a drill or impact wrench may appear to be the same, but they are fundamentally distinct instruments, starting with how their bits are loaded.

-It all comes down to your specific demands when deciding between an impact driver, cordless drill, or impact wrench.
-In a nutshell, for home-related jobs, choose for a cordless impact drill, which is particularly intended to drive screws and bolts that would otherwise stall a cordless drill.
+It all comes down to your specific demands when deciding between an impact driver, cordless drills, or impact wrench.
+In a nutshell, for home-related jobs, choose cordless impact drills, which are particularly intended to drive screws and bolts that would otherwise stall a cordless drill.